 What are skin tags?

-Skin tags mainly occur on areas such as the neck, armpit, groin and eyelids and are thought to occur from skin friction, where skin rubs against skin or clothing.
-Skin tags are benign skin growths that occur in 46% of the population, from toddlers to the elderly.
-Hormone elevations, such as those seen during pregnancy, may cause an increase in their formation.
+Skin tags mainly occur on areas such as the neck, armpit, groin and eyelids, and are thought to occur from skin friction where the skin rubs against skin or clothing.
+Skin tags are benign skin growths that occur in 46% of the population from toddlers to the elderly.
+Hormone elevations such as those seen during pregnancy may cause an increase in their formation.

 Skin tags are a type of skin growth or tumour and are completely benign.
 They are generally not cancerous (malignant) and do not become cancerous if left untreated.
 Tags are essentially harmless and do not have to be treated unless they are bothersome.
 They may be easily removed with a scalpel or a laser cutting device.
 There are extremely rare cases where a tag may become precancerous or cancerous.
 Skin tag-like bumps that bleed, grow, or display multiple colours like pink, brown, red, or black can require a biopsy to exclude other causes like skin cancer.

 Will removing a skin tag cause more to grow?